In this post, we’ll share exactly how to repost on Instagram.

 With other social networks, reposting is a native feature that comes baked into the product experience and expectations.
 On Instagram, since this isn’t a native part of the app, there needs to be an additional step:

-Before you repost, it is best to request permission from the original poster so that you can repost their work.
+Before you repost, it is best to get permission from the original poster so that you can repost their work with credit.

 You can do this in a few ways:

 - Send the original poster a direct message on Instagram.